-To find out more about each of these components, follow this link.
+Find out more about each of these components.
 Also, look out for systems that claim to be integrated – not all are.
 You don’t need the hassle of using one system for case management, another for accounts and paying additional costs for Microsoft licences.

 As I mentioned earlier you may need occasional office space or meeting rooms.
 There are temporary and shared office setups that can meet these needs at reasonable cost.